Daniel-Mietchen/2016-aesir/primary.rst

 enable the generation of open content: here, the comments, extractions, and annotations on literature.
-The proposed system could also consume, integrate, analyze, and compare *existing* annotations, enabling **metanalysis** of annotations.
-And, since annotations in hypothes.is are under CC0, there is no restriction on reuse or remixing.
+The proposed system could also consume, integrate, analyze, and compare *existing* annotations, enabling **meta-analysis** of annotations.
+And, since annotations in Hypothes.is are under CC0, there is no restriction on reuse or remixing.

 Moreover, the use of closed access literature to produce annotations